udacity/create-your-own-adventure/english/yoga/lifestyle/yoga_lifestyle.md

 They describe a temporary occurrence.
 Our essence remains the same.
 Our core values determine who we are and if we are living a yoga lifestyle.

+Yoga Lifestyle is about two actions: "cleaning the mirror" and "spreading the Light".